The Reilly Top 10 List

 The list is not about scary technologies to watch out for or about creating fear of the future.
 It’s simply a heads up to those of us who don’t have the time or the inclination to follow every breakthrough as we’re bombarded with news of all kinds each day.
 Our hope is that in reading the list, people will see just how far we’ve come and take time to think about the steps involved in integrating new technology into society.

 Over the last six years we’ve heard from dozens of teachers around the country who use their list in their classrooms.
 We couldn’t be more thankful for those of you who reach out to tell us that our hard work is making a difference!
 These conversations belong in the science, literature, arts, history, and language classrooms, but also at the dinner table, at the water cooler, and anywhere else people stop to chat.
-You will notice the presentation of the list has changed a bit each to make it easier to relate to.
+You will notice the presentation of the list has changed a bit each year.
+In the future we will be updating old entries, adding guides for teachers, and offering videos.